syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-action.md

 submitButton.BackColor = New PdfColor(181, 191, 203)

 'Create a new PdfJavaScriptAction
-Dim scriptAction As New PdfJavaScriptAction("app.alert(""You are looking at Form field action of PDF "")") 'Set the scriptAction to submitButton submitButton.Actions.MouseDown = scriptAction
+Dim scriptAction As New PdfJavaScriptAction("app.alert(\"You are looking at Form field action of PDF \")") 'Set the scriptAction to submitButton submitButton.Actions.MouseDown = scriptAction